fdhidalgo/geocode_br_polling_stations/README.md

 -   `lat`: Latitude as predicted by the model or provided by the TSE.

+We also created panel identifiers that track a given polling station over time.
+Note to construct this, we had to use fuzzy string matching of address and polling station name.
+The dataset `panel_ids.csv.gz` has the following variables:

+- `ano`: year
+- `panel_id`: unique panel identifier.
+Units with the same `panel_id` are classified to be the same polling station in two different election years according to our fuzzy matching procedure.
+- `local_id`: polling station identifier.
+Use this variable to merge with the coordinates data.
+- `panel_match_prop`: this variable measures the quality of the match.
+This is the proportion of words in the pollling station name and address that are exactly the same across years.
+A 1 indicates a perfect match between polling station name and address.

+Note that for a small number of cases, a given polling station can be matched to multiple polling stations from an earlier year.
+This occurs when a later potential match is the best match for multiple polling stations in an earlier election.

 ## Code
 ### Running the Geocoding Pipeline